dbushell/docker-wordpress-scripts/README.md

 npx dws eject
 ```

 Remove the DWS dependency.
-Ther is no going back!
-This adds a copy the `docker-compose.yml` and configuration files to your project directory.
-You can use `docker-compose` on the command line in future.
+There is no going back!
+This adds a copy of `docker-compose.yml` and other config files to your project directory.
+You can continue by using `docker-compose` in the terminal.

 # Configuration